23 Films That Changed My Life

 David Attenborough: A Life on Our Planet

 “In this unique feature documentary, titled David Attenborough: A Life On Our Planet, the celebrated naturalist reflects upon both the defining moments of his lifetime and the devastating changes he has seen.
-Coming to Netflix October 4 2020, the film addresses some of the biggest challenges facing life on our planet, providing a snapshot of global nature loss in a single lifetime.
-With it comes a powerful message of hope for future generations as Attenborough reveals the solutions to help save our planet from disaster. ”
+The film addresses some of the biggest challenges facing life on our planet, providing a snapshot of global nature loss in a single lifetime.
+With it comes a powerful message of hope for future generations as Attenborough reveals the solutions to help save our planet from disaster.”

 A Simpler Way: Crisis as Opportunity

-“follows a community in Australia who have come together to explore and demonstrate a simpler way to live in response to global crises.
-Throughout the year the group build tiny houses, plant veggie gardens, practice simple living and permaculture principles, and discover the challenges of living in community.”
+“Follows a community in Australia who have come together to explore and demonstrate a simpler way to live in response to global crises.
+Throughout the year, the group builds tiny houses, plants veggie gardens, practices simple living and permaculture principles, and discovers the challenges of living in community.”

 Watch the full documentary here.
 Watch the trailer here.